Alfresco/docs-alfresco/enterprise-viewer/latest/config/aevt-override-overlay-configs/index.md

 The two ways that the overlay config override files can be gotten and used within AEVT:
 1. On startup of AEVT, there is a scheduled job to only run on startup.
-2. Calling an AEVT rest endpoint called `optimus/refreshOverlayConfigOverrides` [https://github.com/tsgrp/OpenContent/wiki/OAT-Override-Overlay-Configs/_edit#updateversion-overlay-config-override-file](https://github.com/tsgrp/OpenContent/wiki/OAT-Override-Overlay-Configs/_edit#updateversion-overlay-config-override-file)
+2. Calling an AEVT rest endpoint called `optimus/refreshOverlayConfigOverrides` [Make Updates or Version Existing Overlay Config Overrides](#make-updates-or-version-existing-overlay-config-overrides)

 ## Override Overlay Config Files for The First Time